johannschopplich/unlazy/docs/integrations/index.md

 unlazy supports lazy loading images in your framework of choice.
 Each package provides a `UnLazyImage` component as a drop-in replacement for the native `<img>` element.

-## Generic How-To
+## Creating Custom Integrations

-To create a component for the framework of your choice, keep the following in mind:
+To create a component for your framework, keep the following in mind:

 1. The component should wrap a native `<img>` element with the `loading="lazy"` attribute set.
 2. The component should support at least a `src` or `srcset` attribute.